The curriculum is all the planned activities that the school organises in order to promote learning, personal growth and development.

 “The good curriculum is well balanced and includes many exciting opportunities… Pupils’ spiritual, moral, social and cultural development forms the hub of this successful school.”
 OFSTED 2013

 “The curriculum is well planned so that it is broad and balanced.
 There are a wide range of opportunities for pupils to gain knowledge and skills in a range of subjects…

 a well-planned curriculum ensure that pupils have a very good understanding of how to keep themselves safe.”
 OFSTED 2019

 In order to achieve this, the school places great value on the traditional skills of Literacy and Numeracy as well as expertise in the fields of Science, ICT, Humanities, Arts and Physical Education.
-The school curriculum includes all the elements of National Curriculum and statutory Religious Education, but also includes environmental education, citizenship and other cross-curricular themes.
-The curriculum underpins the developments of children spiritually, morally, socially and culturally (known as SMSC).
+The school curriculum includes all the elements of National Curriculum and statutory Religious Education, but also includes personal, social, health and citizenship education and other cross-curricular themes.
+The curriculum underpins the development of children spiritually, morally, socially and culturally (known as SMSC).

 We deliver an experience rich curriculum, to foster a thirst and enthusiasm for learning, in a language and reading rich environment, with pupil well-being at the heart of all we do.

 We have 5 key intentions, which drive our curriculum.
 These are: